 Hypothyroidism happens when the thyroid gland doesn't make enough thyroid hormone.
 This condition also is called underactive thyroid.
 Hypothyroidism may not cause noticeable symptoms in its early stages.
 Over time, hypothyroidism that isn't treated can lead to other health problems, such as high cholesterol and heart problems.

-Accurate thyroid function tests are available to diagnose hypothyroidism.
-Treatment with synthetic thyroid hormone is usually simple, safe and effective once you and your doctor find the right dose for you.
+Blood tests are used to diagnose hypothyroidism.
+Treatment with thyroid hormone medicine usually is simple, safe and effective once you and your health care provider find the right dosage for you.

 Products & Services

-The signs and symptoms of hypothyroidism vary, depending on the severity of the hormone deficiency.
-Problems tend to develop slowly, often over a number of years.
+The symptoms of hypothyroidism depend on the severity of the condition.
+Problems tend to develop slowly, often over several years.

 At first, you may barely notice the symptoms of hypothyroidism, such as fatigue and weight gain.
-Or you may simply attribute them to getting older.
+Or you may think they are just part of getting older.
 But as your metabolism continues to slow, you may develop more-obvious problems.